Fighter Pilots 2: Dissention (Full Sample Chapter)

 Lest they suffer the same humiliation as before, the guards were swift and precise in the way they broke the chains to Destiny's chair, but still held her tightly.
 Though in her condition, slumped in their grips, dragging her was essential to relocate her.

-“Hold,” The Minister ordered as the escorts where about to pass by him.
+“Hold,” The Minister ordered as the escorts were about to pass by him.
 They lurched to a stiff stop, standing stalk still.
 Silence hung like a dead man.
 Then the Minister plowed five scaley, violet-gray knuckles deep into Destiny's abdomen; the uppercut penetrated her intestines and smashed her stomach against the back wall of her thoracic cavity.

 Destiny vomited bile and blood.